DeSmart/dekick/README.md

 - Maintains consistency between team members' local setups and target environments.
 - Allows you to run a project on a computer that has almost nothing on it, runs in dockerized environment as well, so it requires only Docker to operate and making it easy and fast to start (in minutes).
 - Allows people who are not proficient in Docker commands to take advantage of the dockerized project.
-- Eases onboarding for new team members and reduces dependence on senior developers.
-- Simplifies switching between projects with varying environment requirements.
+- Eases onboarding for new team members and reduces dependence on senior deveSimplifies switching between projects with varying environment requirements.
 Work on multiple projects or revisit old ones seamlessly, without the need for constant local environment adjustments.
 - Uses built in boilerplates to create basic file structure needed to quickly start your project, at the same time bringing standardization.
 - Starts local database and seeds it with pre-set data (as specified by the chosen flavour)
 - Runs backend and frontend simultaneously, at the same device, even if using different versions of, e.g. Node.